Phyllislai12/1801212867-PHBS_BIGDATA_2019/HW1/homework_1.md

-# interesting big data problem：
+# Interesting big data problem：
 ## 1
 How many airlines are there（UniqueCarrier）？(data please see homework1_test.csv)